aniket-mish/tags/README.md

 # Detecting Emotions

-## Design

 I'm building an ML service that detects emotions.
 The motivation behind this project is to learn about distributed ways of training and serving ML models, Ray framework, MLOps best practices, and LLMs 😜.
 I'm using Gradio as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.

+Understanding distributed systems is one of the most important skills that a developer needs.
+I have previously worked on a project [Distributed ML System](https://github.com/aniket-mish/distributed-ml-system) in which I used Kubernetes to train, tune and serve the AI workloads.

 ## Setup

-**_Clusters_**

 To do distributed ML, I need to have a cluster/group of machines to scale the workloads effortlessly.
 I'm using Ray here.
-I'll create a cluster using Ray.
+I will have to create a cluster.
 In this cluster, one is a head node that manages the cluster and will be connected to worker nodes that will execute workloads.
 We can then implement auto-scaling based on our application's computing needs.

 I'm going to create our cluster by defining a computing configuration and an environment.

-**_Environment_**

 I'm using a personal machine (Mac 💻) for this project but you can use any cloud platform.
 I'm using `pyenv` to create the virtual environments and switch between Python versions easily.
 To create a cluster on the cloud you'll need a yaml with all the configurations with a base image, env variables, etc.